NatronGitHub/Natron/libs/exprtk/readme.txt

-expressions which would otherwise  have been written using  the common form by reducing the total number  of nodes in the evaluation tree  of an  expression  and  by  also  leveraging  the  compiler's  ability to correctly optimize such expressions for a given architecture.
+expressions which would otherwise  have been written using  the common form by reducing the total number  of nodes in the evaluation tree  of an  expression  and  by  also  leveraging  the  compiler's  ability to correctly optimise such expressions for a given architecture.

           3-Parameter                       4-Parameter
  +-------------+-------------+    +--------------+------------------+